 “I began drawing realistic artwork from an early age.
 Around the age of 14 I realized the benefits of using ballpoint pens over pencil.

 From the age of 19 I was selling my ballpoint drawings.
 Back then I was one of the only people working in this medium worldwide.

 At university my tutors were not too keen on my drawings, viewing them just as pretty pictures.

 Since then it has grown in popularity and has begun to become a more acceptable medium within the art world.

 In the last few years I have expanded on the technique to include other media such as spray paints, markers, inks, and even collage.
-Also by collaborating with photographers more recently, I have been bringing the worlds of photography, fashion, and art a bit closer together.

 - He was recently featured on BBC London news with exhibition coverage and an interview.
 View on YouTube here.

 - James is considered a “pioneer” for the ball-point art movement/medium.